Sentinel

 Playback skips steps or fails

 Ensure you're on the same page (or starting URL) where the recording began.
-If the page content has changed, selectors may no longer match the expected elements.
+If the page content has changed, selector recovery will attempt fallback strategies.
+Check the test report for steps that resolved via heuristic matching.

 Export produces a large file